On fully-distributed composite tests with general parametric data distributions in sensor networks: Introduction

 \section{Introduction}

-In the near past, Wireless Sensor Networks (WSN) have received considerable attention from the research and industrial community because of their remote monitoring and control capabilities \cite{shaikh2016energy, rashid2016applications}.
-More recently, they have become an essential part of the emerging technology of Internet of Things (IoT) \cite{gubbi2013internet,al2015internet}.
-Among the different tasks to be done by WSNs, distributed detection is an active research topic \cite{chepuri2016sparse,ciuonzo2017distributed, al2018node}.
+In the near past, Wireless Sensor Networks (WSN) have received considerable attention from the research and industrial community because of their remote monitoring and control capabilities \cite{shaikh2016energy, rashid2016applications,li2020distributed}.
+More recently, they have become an essential part of the emerging technology of Internet of Things (IoT) \cite{gupta2020collaborative,gubbi2013internet,al2015internet}.
+Among the different tasks to be done by WSNs, distributed detection is an active research topic \cite{chepuri2016sparse,ciuonzo2017distributed, aldalahmeh2019fusion}.

-In a distributed detection problem, geographically distributed sensors collect measurements from the phenomenon of interest, make some processing, exchange information with their neighbors and, finally, execute some consensus or diffusion algorithm to achieve a common final decision.
-This option is robust against node failures, and the communications between nodes are done locally, over typically short distances, saving energy and also bandwidth, by employing spatial reuse of the frequency bands.
+In a fully-distributed detection problem, geographically distributed sensors collect measurements from the phenomenon of interest, make some processing, exchange information with their neighbors and, finally, execute some consensus or diffusion algorithm to achieve a common final decision.
+This is different to the more studied case in which there is a FC, which receives the sensor measurements and makes a centralized processing and decision.
+Although this solution could present some advantages, such as avoiding restrictions to build the desired statistic, it leads to more infrastructure costs and also presents some important vulnerabilities, given the single point of failure introduced by the FC.
+On the other hand, fully-distributed algorithms are more robust against node failures, and the communications between nodes are done locally, over typically short distances, saving energy and also bandwidth by employing spatial reuse of the frequency bands.

-Many works have considered fully distributed detection architectures \cite{sayed2014adaptation,al2018node,sayed2013diffusion}.
-Nevertheless, most of the works found in the literature assumes that the spatial measurements are independent \cite{ciuonzo2014decision, hamed2012reliable,kar2011distributed,li2018fully}.
-However, in many applications of interest, the measurements taken by spatially distributed nodes are statistically dependent.

-In this work we deal with a composite hypothesis testing problem where sensors take spatially dependent observations under each hypothesis, described by a general probability density function (pdf).
-We consider the approach of the generalized likelihood ratio (GLR) test, frequently used in these cases where some parameters of pdf of the observations are unknown.
-In the classical GLR statistic, the unknown parameter is estimated using the maximum likelihood estimator (MLE).
-It is possible to implement a MLE in a decentralized scenario but it generally requires a high number of messages exchanges between the network nodes, resulting in a elevated energy, bandwidth or delay costs to achieve a decision about the nature of the data.
-To alleviate this cost, we propose a statistic cooperatively built with the product of the marginal pdfs at each node that uses only local measurements.